- ENTREPRENEURIAL LEADERSHIP (EL)

 The STEM Department houses all courses relating to the natural sciences, technology and mathematics.
 Engineering concepts are incorporated into the curriculum, in particular during Year 1&2.
 In addition, the EL and STEM Departments collaborate to introduce challenges which require human-oriented, engineering-based solutions.

-All courses in the department include guided and self-directed research, investigation and presentation.
-All science courses include laboratory work.
+All courses in the department include guided and self-directed research, laboratory work, investigation and presentation.

 CENTRAL EUROPEAN STUDIES (CES)